awsdocs/amazon-vpc-user-guide/doc_source/vpc-getting-started.md

 + Create a nondefault VPC with a single public subnet\.
 + Launch an Amazon EC2 instance into your subnet\.
 + Associate an Elastic IP address with your instance\.
 This allows your instance to access the internet\.

+For more information about granting permissions to IAM users to work with Amazon VPC, see [Identity and access management for Amazon VPC](security-iam.md) and [Amazon VPC policy examples](vpc-policy-examples.md)\.

 ## Step 1: Create the VPC<a name="getting-started-create-vpc"></a>